hjnijlunsing/docker-openvpn-armhf/README.md

 OpenVPN ARM server in a Docker container complete with an EasyRSA PKI CA.

-Tested on Cubox I4 Pro and 99.99% based on the work of kylemanna
+Tested on Cubox I4 Pro and 99.99% based on the work of kylemanna/docker-openvpn

 ## Quick Start